vernjan/ctf-writeups/write-ups/Hackvent2020/day04/README.md

 TOTAL=80
 ```

 Purple is by far the most common.

 I got the idea when I highlighted purple bead positions:

 ![](purple-beads.png)

-- They are rather evenly distributed.
+- Purple beads are rather evenly distributed.
 - Colors NEVER repeat between purple beads.
 - Once, two purple beads are neighbors.
 No other color can do that.